-All procedures in this experiment were approved by the Institutional Animal Care and Use Committee of Ilam University with Code of

-Ethics ID (IR.ILAM.REC.1402.017).
+All procedures in this experiment were approved by the Institutional Animal Care and Use Committee of Ilam University with Code of Ethics ID (IR.ILAM.REC.1402.017).
 In order to carry out this study, 28 male Wistar rats were purchased.
-The rats were allocated into 4 groups consisting of control, Carb (150 mg/kg, gavage), Carb + CoQ10 (150 mg/kg + 200 mg/kg, gavage), and CoQ10.
-The rats received their treatments daily for 9 weeks]28-31 [.
+The rats were allocated in 4 groups consist of control, Carb (150 mg/kg, gavage), Carb + CoQ10 (150 mg/kg + 200 mg/kg, gavage) and CoQ10.
+The rats received their treatments daily for 9 weeks[28-31].

-At the end of the trial period, the animals were anesthetized, and histological samples were collected.
+At the end of the trial period, the animals were anesthetized and histological samples were collected.
 The removed samples were fixed in Bouin's solution for three days.
 The fixed testis underwent a trimming process followed by a 4-hour rinse with running tap water.
-Subsequently, the tissue samples were prepared using common microscopy methods, including dehydrating by gradually increasing concentrations of ethanol, clearing with xylene, and embedding with paraffin.
-Then, five micron slices were prepared using a rotary microtome, and testicular sections were subjected to H&E staining.
+Subsequently, the tissue samples were prepared using common microscopy methods including dehydrating by gradually increasing concentrations of ethanol, clearing with xylene and embedding with paraffin.
+Then, five micron slices were prepared using a rotary microtome and testicular sections were subjected to H&E staining.
 Images were obtained and recorded using a microscope equipped with a high-resolution digital camera.
 A histomorphometric assessment of testicular tissues was undertaken in six different fields of each section.
-The quantitative parameters were luminal diameter (μm), epithelium height (μm), number of Leydig cells (number in twenty interstitial spaces), tubular differentiation coefficient (%), and spermiogenesis coefficient (%)]32-33[.
+The quantitative parameters were luminal diameter ( $\mu$ m), epithelium height ( $\mu$ m), number of cells Leydig cells (number in twenty interstitial spaces), tubular differentiation coefficient (%) and spermiogenesis coefficient (%)[32-33].

-The concentrations of testosterone, follicle-stimulating hormone (FSH), and luteinizing hormone (LH) in the collected serum samples were quantified utilizing rat enzyme-linked immunosorbent assay (ELISA) kits (ZellBio GmbH, Germany), employing the ELISA methodology.
+The concentrations of testosterone, follicle-stimulating hormone (FSH) and luteinizing hormone (LH) in the collected serum samples were quantified utilizing rat enzyme-linked immunosorbent assay (ELISA) kits(ZellBio GmbH, Germany), employing the ELISA methodology.

-Localization of pro- and anti-apoptotic biomarkers, including Bax, Bcl-2, and Caspase 3 in testicular tissue was done by immunohistochemistry (IHC) according to the manufacturer's instructions.
+Localization of pro- and anti-apoptotic biomarkers including bax, bcl-2 and caspase 3 in testicular tissue was done by immunohistochemistry (IHC) according to the manufacturer's instructions.
 Antigen retrieval was performed after deparaffinization and rehydration of the testis sections, followed by washing with PBS.
 In the subsequent step, to inhibit endogenous peroxidase activity, the slides were immersed in a 5% bovine serum albumin (BSA) solution and incubated in 3% H2O2.
-Following this, anti-Bcl-2 (dilution, 1:100; Santa Cruz Biotechnology, Inc.), anti-Bax (dilution, 1:100; Santa Cruz Biotechnology, Inc.), and anti-Caspase3 (dilution, 1:100; Santa Cruz Biotechnology, Inc.) antibodies were used as the primary antibody.
+Following this, anti-bcl-2 (dilution, 1:100; Santa Cruz biotechnology, Inc.), anti-bax (dilution, 1:100; Santa Cruz biotechnology, Inc.) and anti-caspase3 (dilution, 1:100; Santa Cruz biotechnology, Inc.) antibodies were used as the primary antibody.
 On the next step, Goat Anti-Rabbit IgG (dilution, 1:100) (FITC conjugated; Elabscience Biotechnology Inc.) as the secondary antibody (60 min incubation at ambient temperature).
 Subsequently, the tissue slices were developed utilizing diaminobenzidine and counterstained with hematoxylin.
-They underwent a series of processes, including dehydration, clarification, and mounting, before examination with a light microscope (KoreaTek).
+They underwent a series of processes including dehydration, clarification, and mounting prior to examination with a light microscope (KoreaTek).
 Following the application of Antifade Mounting Medium containing DAPI (Beyotime, China) at 4°C for a duration of 10 minutes, the positive signals were visualized using a fluorescent microscope (Olympus BX50, Japan).
-Image J software and Microbin Z5 camera (Media Cybernetics, Inc.) were used to take and analyze immunohistochemistry images.
+Image J software and Microbin Z5 camera (Media Cybernetics, Inc.) were used to taking and analyzing immunohistochemistry images.
 For each tissue section, ten representative microscopic fields were selected randomly.
-A semi-quantitative analysis on apoptosis-related proteins immunoreactivity score (green for FITC-conjugated antibodies) was then assigned based on the percentage of the protein-positive area compared to the normal control rats.
+A semi-quantitative analysis on apoptosis-related proteins immunoreactivity score (green for FITCconjugated antibodies) was then assigned based on the percentage of the protein-positive area compared to the normal control rats.